getfundwave/network-utils/aws-credentials-utils/Readme.md

         chmod +x get-credentials.sh
         ```
     2. Path for this file has already been configured in step 1.
-    3. Run any aws command with the profile you have set.
-Eg:
+    3. Try running the following command to check if the credentials have been stored properly
         ```
-        aws s3 ls --profile <profile>
+        bash ./get-credentials.sh creds<profile> notoken
         ```
 ## Steps to configure use MFA script
 1. In the get-token.sh script, we will need the MFA token and the arn of the mfa device that was registered for MFA.